philipfranchi/philipfranchi.com/posts/this-websites-infrastructure.md

 <body> I have a website now! </body>
 ```

 Now go back `yourwebsite.com` and tell me what you see.
-Should be the content we just made! *WE HAVE A WEBSITE*
+Should be the content we just made! *WE HAVE A WEBSITE*.

 ### Epilogue